 At the Ordinary Council Meeting held in November, Council endorsed the Katanning Early Childhood Hub concept schematic drawings.
-The Architects were then able to proceed with the next stage of detailed design planning and specifications.
+The Architects are now able to proceed with the next stage of detailed design planning and specifications.

 Community Highlights Celebrating Seniors Week